irods/irods.org/content/posts/irods-development-update-december-2024.md

 The iRODS HTTP API has received a few updates.
 We've added support for the Undefined Behavior Sanitizer to help with detecting more bugs before a release.
 GitHub Actions have been added to the pull request process.
 Opening a new pull request will now trigger GitHub Workflows for compilation, code formatting, and static analysis.
 A new option for enabling stricter **aud** checking for the Introspection Endpoint has been added.
 We've also introduced documentation for testing all features of the HTTP API server.

 It's been a long time coming, but administrators of the Metalnx web application will be happy to know that the dependency on a secondary database has been removed.
 We've also removed several other things as a result.
 For example, templates and bookmarks.
-The major benefit of this is that deployment of Metalnx only require a working iRODS server moving forward.
+The major benefit of this is that deployment of Metalnx only requires a working iRODS server moving forward.

 I hope you found the final update of 2024 exciting.
 2025 is looking very promising for iRODS.